 Finally, whilst you might put yourself at a disadvantage in terms of game mechanics, an iconic weapon can lend a lot of fun flavour to your character.
 For this reason you might want to consider fighting with a scimitar and sickle, blowgun, or perhaps poison-coated whip.
 Check out this list for inspiration.
 Seriously regretting not arming my own character with a Xena Warrior Princess style Chakram.
 Speak to your DM about making fair rules for any new weapons.

 Poison somewhat problematic in D&D as really there’s little reason why an Assassin wouldn’t be using deadly poison nonstop… other than the fact it would unbalance the game.
 I guess for that reason using poisons is expensive and a little impractical.
-In the Player’s Handbook (p153) it lists a vial of basic poison as 100 GBP and says that is only enough to coat one blade, or three pieces of ammunition.
+In the Player’s Handbook (p.153) it lists a vial of basic poison as 100 GBP and says that is only enough to coat one blade, or three pieces of ammunition.
 So not much bang for your buck.
 Worst of all it does a measly 1d4 damage – and that’s only if the victim doesn’t succeed a DC10 constitution check.
 Considering that it takes an action to apply the poison in the first place, this is underwhelming to say the least.
+After level one it’s completely pointless.

-The Dungeon Master’s Guide attempts to come to the rescue (p.
-257 and 258) with a more detailed list of potentially deadly toxins, although all of them are fantasy poisons that retail at outrageous prices (I would have preferred some poisons from the real world at sensible prices).
-The most attainable is Serpent Venom, harvested from giant poisonous snakes and retailing at 200 gp a dose, which does a respectable, if rarely deadly, 3d6 damage – although again the saving throw DC is just 11.
+The Dungeon Master’s Guide attempts to come to the rescue (p.257 and 258) with a more detailed list of potentially deadly toxins, although all of them are fantasy poisons that retail at outrageous prices (I would have preferred some poisons from the real world at sensible prices).
+The most attainable is Serpent Venom, harvested from giant poisonous snakes and retailing at 200 gp a dose, which does a semi-respectable 3d6 damage – although again the saving throw DC is just 11.
 You’ll need to pay ten times the amount (ie a whopping 2000 gp!) to get a dose of venom worthy of the name in the form of Purple Worm Poison which does 12d6 damage, with a saving throw DC of 19.

 The ingested poisons, for slipping into someone’s cider glass, are priced similarly, and make you wonder why you couldn’t just administer some hemlock or rat poison for a fraction of the price that might in addition do the job it is intended to do.
 Something like Assassin’s Blood, 150 gp, does a paltry 1d12 damage and is saved on a DC10 anyway.
 Hardly your toxin of choice for a high profile hit job.
 (It is at least one of the few poisons that gives the victim the actual condition of being “poisoned”.
 According to p292 of the PH: a poisoned creature has disadvantage on attack rolls and ability checks).